 Ugljevik III lignite power plant, Bosnia and Herzegovina

-The new plant is promoted by Russian billionaire Rashid Sardarov's Comsar Energy and planned to be constructed by the China Power Engineering and Consulting Group Corporation (CPECC).
+The new plant is promoted by Russian billionaire Rashid Sardarov’s Comsar Energy and planned to be constructed by the China Power Engineering and Consulting Group Corporation (CPECC).
 China Development Bank representatives were present at the signing of an agreement between CPECC and the Republika Srpska authorities, indicating that the bank may be interested in financing, however this has never been confirmed and media reports suggest that CPECC has dropped out of the project.

-Ugljevik III's Environmental Permit is being challenged in the Republika Srpska courts, and in December 2014 an official complaint was made to the Energy Community Secretariat because the environmental impact assessment is missing key information and that the data on likely emissions of SO2, NOx and dust are false.
+In December 2014 an official complaint was also made to the Energy Community Secretariat because the environmental impact assessment is missing key information and that the data on likely emissions of SO2, NOx and dust are false.
 This led to the Energy Community opening a dispute settlement procedure, which as of May 2018 is still ongoing.

 Ugljevik III is also currently under examination by the Espoo Convention Implementation Committee due to Bosnia and Herzegovina’s failure to notify neighbouring countries about the plant’s transboundary impacts.